 Create a project, learn a skill, give your workshop – here

-The Design Studio is a dynamic environment for curricular and co-curricular projects that bridge disciplines, build networks, and explore new contexts for scholarship.
+DL1 is a dynamic environment for curricular and co-curricular projects that bridge disciplines, build networks, and explore new contexts for scholarship.

 We welcome short- and long-term events and projects that leverage our special resources and bring related ideas and resources into the mix.
 We host: